 We’ve compiled some of the best places:

 - TOP Mountain Star A restaurant with a magnificent viewing platform overlooking the mountains and the valley.
 The place has a panorama bar where you can sit and leisurely drink while enjoying the breathtaking view.
 Address: Wurmkogel, 6456 Hochgurgl.
-Website
+Website.

 - Gasthof Krone e.U.
 A traditional restaurant with a diverse menu – soups, meats, desserts, and more.
 Address: Dorf 30, 6441 Umhausen | Website link

 - Bielefelderhütte A beautiful hikers’ hut with a great view from the mountaintop.
 Authentic Austrian menu and a warm, pleasant atmosphere.
-Address: Oetzerberg 54, 6433 Oetz | Website link
+Address: Oetzerberg 54, 6433 Oetz.
+Website.

 - Zirben Alm Kletterbrücke A well-maintained and pleasant restaurant right on the ski slopes of the Obergurgl Hochgurgl ski resort.
 Authentic Austrian menu.
-Address: Gaisbergweg 25, 6456 Obergurgl | Website link
+Address: Gaisbergweg 25, 6456 Obergurgl.
+Website.

-Ötztal Card
+Ötztal Valley Summer Card

-Additional Essential Information about Ötztal Valley
+Additional Essential Information for Your Visit

 How to Get There?